cloudflare/next-on-pages/docs/supported.md

 Revalidation and `next/cache` are not supported on Cloudflare Pages due to how they are implemented in Next.js.
 They appear to depend on Vercel infrastructure to deal with something referred to as the [suspense cache](https://github.com/vercel/next.js/blob/canary/packages/next/src/server/lib/incremental-cache/fetch-cache.ts#L38).
 This is used by the default fetch cache, which forms part of the incremental cache for revalidation.

 Revalidating tags and paths goes through this functionality and appears to be what `next/cache` is built around.
-Because of this, it is highly unlikely that the default `next/cache` functionality will be supported on Cloudflare Pages in the future.
+Because of this, it is highly unlikely that the default `next/cache` functionality will be supported on Cloudflare Pages.

 #### Fetch Cache